glorylo/Joyride/docs/CreatingYourFirstScreen.md

       }
    ```
 2. Create your first screen that appears when your app launches.
-Each screen needs a Name and a implementation of the IsOnScreen method.
+Each screen needs a *Name* and an implementation of the *IsOnScreen* method.
    ```csharp
       public class FirstScreen : MyCoolAndroidScreen
       {